jerrymhuang/jerrymhuang/README.md

 ### Hi, I'm Jerry (he/him 🌈). 👋

-I am currently a Researcher at [BayesOps](https://bayesops.com/).
-I am interested in **simulation intelligence, Bayesian inference, computational cognitive modeling, and probabilistic machine learning**.
+I'm currently a Researcher at [BayesOps](https://bayesops.com/), interested in **simulation intelligence, Bayesian inference, computational cognitive modeling, and probabilistic machine learning**.
 Feel free to [reach out](aca.jerryh@gmail.com) if you are interested in any research and creative collaborations.

 <!--